Client: Queens Meat

 This campaign launched mid-June a week before Father’s Day.
 For the 4th of July, there was a line outside the store and some of the normal offerings were sold out by the early afternoon (as mentioned above).

 By mid-July, we went back for a follow-up meeting.
 The campaign had generated 13% over their normal 15% annual growth, equaling $87,880. to be precise.
 This total percentage increase for the month of June was 28% when we compared their performance for the previous three years.
 This was according to their handwritten accounting ledger which they brought up from their office in the basement.

 They were happy and amazed that it actually worked and perplexed at the same time.

-HOW we did it?
+HOW we do it:

 We congratulated the men of Queens Meat 🥩 for having the audacity to run with the campaign we proposed.
-It was an approach which is outside the norm and certainly outside of many people’s comfort zones.
+It was an approach that is outside the norm and certainly outside of many people’s comfort zones.

 It’s not all that often we get smart, daring clients but when we do, they win.
 Then, we win by default.

-But, the biggest winners of all is always the customer.
+But, the biggest winners of all are always the customer.
 The customers are the people that deliver the money into the business.
 They come first in our book.
 The campaign was designed for them.
 A little smile goes a long way.

 Describing all the techniques we used to create this humorous and powerful AntiMarketing campaign here would require too much writing.
 The subtlety in the 3 applications applied here would also mean writing an entire book.
-We may include this case study in that book someday.
+We may include this case study in a book someday.

 Maybe you can call us.
 You may be happy you did.